jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 What is it?
 -----------

-If your application needs to modify more than one datasource (MDBs, databases etc) then you will need to use distributed transactions (we call these XA transactions [after the standard](https://www2.opengroup.org/ogsys/jsp/publications/PublicationDetails.jsp?catalogno=c193) in which they were first introduced).
+If your application needs to modify more than one resource (MDBs, databases etc) then you will need to use distributed transactions (we call these XA transactions [after the standard](https://www2.opengroup.org/ogsys/jsp/publications/PublicationDetails.jsp?catalogno=c193) in which they were first introduced).